ROMANIA

 The tour concludes after breakfast in the hotel.
 Transfers to Bucharest Otopeni airport are available on request.

-• Capitol Hotel 4* Bucharest, 4 nights
+• Mercure City Centre 4* Bucharest, 4 nights

 Grand Hotel Sofianu 4* Ramnicu Valcea 1 night